There’s an image that’s commonly used to portray cybercriminals.

 Understand the cybercriminal - not only their different profiles, but how their attacks are evolving - and your defensive capability can be vastly improved.

-It means you can imagine the parts of your application that might become attack vectors for bad actors further down the line.
+It means you can imagine the parts of your mobile application that might become attack vectors for bad actors further down the line.
 It makes you think twice about how and where you store your end user’s personal information.
 And it enables you to empathize even more with that end user by considering how you might educate them about cybersecurity.

 For example, by knowing more about the latest phishing trends, you can make it easier for your end users to spot them, too.